-You contribute 2.0%, 2.5% or 3.0%, depending on your years of continuous service.
+You contribute 4.50% of your compensation up to the Year's Maximum Pensionable Earnings (YMPE), plus 6% above the YMPE.
 The Company contributes the amounts necessary to ensure that the funding of the plan meets the requirements of the Pension Benefits Standards Act and its regulations at all times.